Trial opens for failed Islamic State attack on French church

 Ghlam told investigators that he intentionally shot himself in the thigh, having second thoughts about carrying out the planned massacre.

-He says the policewoman was accidentally killed by an accomplice named “Hamza.”
+He says Chatelain was accidentally killed by an accomplice named “Hamza.”
 None of the other suspects has mentioned this supposed accomplice.

+Defense lawyer Jean-Hubert Portejoie told The Associated Press that Ghlam “acknowledges the preparatory phase and contacts with the Islamic State group” and maintains that he was one of two attackers.
+Ghlam “was supposed to carry out carnage in a church, but he couldn’t do it, and preferred to shoot himself in the leg,” Portejoie said.

 Many weapons were found in his car and at home, and his computers showed frequent links to Syria.
 Ghlam acknowledged to investigators having been in contact and guided by three IS operatives: Abaaoud, Abdelnasser Benyoucef and Samir Nouad.